4GeeksAcademy/javascript-arrays-exercises-tutorial/exercises/21-Matrix_Builder/README.md

 Example: 5 means that the matrix should be `5 x 5`.

 2. This function should return an array of arrays that represents the matrix.
-Example: 3 should return:
+For example 3 should return:

 ```js
 [